BitcoinDesign/Guide/guide/daily-spending-wallet/requesting.md

 When denominating invoices in fiat, custom expiries should be used to prevent exposure to price volatility.

-If requesting a specific amount denominated in fiat, use a shorter expiry and have the invoice refresh each time it expiries.
+If requesting a specific amount denominated in fiat, use a shorter expiry and have the invoice refresh each time it expires.
 For a wallet designed for in-person payments, a 30 - 60 second expiry works well.

 If there is no amount defined on the invoice, the invoice is denominated in bitcoin, or the invoice needs to be shared in a message, then use a longer expiry, like 24 hours.